Why are dogs scared of fireworks?

 2. Ask your vet for medication advice.

 You’re probably wondering, what can I give my dog for firework anxiety?
 Sedatives and medication are often the last resort but are sought by pet parents who either know their pet has anxiety problems or have been through the firework experience and never want to repeat it.
-Another option growing in popularity is CBD oil.
+Another option growing in popularity is CBD oil for pets.

 While you’ll hear plenty of anecdotal stories of CBD oil, there have never been direct studies on the effects on pets.
-The American Kennel Club recommends talking to your vet about any types of medication you are interested in trying, including CBD oil.
+The American Kennel Club recommends talking to your vet about CBD oil or any other types of medication you are interested trying with your pet.
 And finally, there are also homeopathic medicines available from online retailers.

 Medication options shortlist: